bravenewdude/bravenewdude.github.com/_posts/2013-01-29-comparing-k-nearest-neighbors-and-linear-regression.md

 {% endhighlight %}

 Just for fun, let's glance at the first twenty-five scanned digits of the training dataset.
+This can be done with the `image` command, but I used `grid` graphics to have a little more control.

 {% highlight r %}
 drawDigit <- function(x) {